top of page

 Neighborhood 3

-On this visit, Stadium Journey visited Schatzis Pub (202 Main Street) post-game in downtown Poughkeepsie.
-If you enjoy German food and beer this establishment is highly recommended.
+Schatzis Pub (202 Main Street) in downtown Poughkeepsie is a great place for pre or post-gaming especially if you enjoy German food and beer.
 Cosimo’s Trattoria and Palace Diner are two popular places within walking distance of the stadium.
-The palace is open 24 hours.
-Double O Grill about 15 minutes away on Route 9 is a great place to eat and drink pre or post-game.
+Palace is open 24 hours.
+Double O Grill, about 15 minutes away on Route 9, is another great destination to eat and drink.

 The side sections feature chairback seats with ample legroom, while behind the baskets are mostly bleachers.
 The first six rows were converted to chairbacks in two sections and the first four rows in the sections directly behind the basket.
 The arena has 1,244 chairbacks.